NafisSamari1/facial-recognition-attendance-/README.md

 - LBPH acceptance threshold is configured in `face_utils.py` as `CONFIDENCE_ACCEPT_THRESHOLD`.
 - The app converts LBPH distance to a 0–100% confidence score for user-facing explainability.
-- Attendance records are stored in SQLite at `data/db/attendance.db`.
+- When `DATABASE_URL` is set, all portals use the PostgreSQL database at that URL.
+Without it, local development uses SQLite at `data/db/attendance.db`.
+- Registration and student login must use the same running app URL, otherwise they can connect to different databases.
 - `recognition_events` logs every scan, including low-confidence or rejected matches.

 ## Limitations and future work